Common Name(s): African Padauk, Vermillion

 Grain/Texture: Grain is usually straight, but can sometimes be interlocked.
 With a coarse, open texture and good natural luster.

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings indistinct; rays not visible without lens; apotracheal parenchyma diffuse-in-aggregates, banded; paratracheal parenchyma aliform (winged), confluent, and banded.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings indistinct; narrow rays not visible without lens, fairly close to close spacing; parenchyma diffuse-in-aggregates, winged, confluent, and banded.

 Rot Resistance: Has excellent decay resistance, and is rated as durable to very durable.
 Padauk is also reported to be resistant to termites and other insects.